-Depression, technically a general name for a family of conditions known as “depressive disorders”, is a complex illness that is characteristically identified with feelings of hopelessness and despair, as well as a loss of interest in things that once were pleasurable to you.
+Depression, technically a general name for a family of conditions known as “depressive disorders,” is a complex illness that is characteristically identified with feelings of hopelessness and despair, as well as a loss of interest in things that once were pleasurable to you.
 Depression is more than feeling down or having the blues.
-It is normal for all human beings to feel this way at times, but clinically depressed people often have no identifiable event that they can point to for feeling sad, and their struggles tend to be ongoing and life-controlling.
+It is normal for all human beings to feel this way at times.
+Still, clinically depressed people often have no identifiable event that they can point to for feeling sad, and their struggles tend to be ongoing and life-controlling.

-Depression is a major health concern in this country and is thought to affect approximately 16 million Americans every year.
+Depression is a major health concern in this country and affects approximately 16 million Americans every year.
 Between health care costs and lost productivity, statisticians estimate that depression costs the United States economy about $80 billion annually.
-Untreated or misdiagnosed depression is the number one cause of suicide as well, so the stakes for managing this illness are extremely high.
+Untreated or misdiagnosed depression is the number one cause of suicide, so the stakes for managing this illness are extremely high.
 Is depression an equal opportunity condition?
 Not really.
-Twice as many females (about 25% of the female population) will experience at least one bout with major depression, and about 10-20% of those will go on to struggle with it on a chronic basis.
+Twice as many females (about 25% of the female population) will experience at least one bout with major depression, and about 10-20% of those will struggle with it on a chronic basis.
 The figures for males tell us that about one out of eight will have an acute depressive episode, with about 5-10% of those having to deal with it throughout their lifetimes.
-Folks of any age, from children to senior citizens, can become depressed, but the average age of the first onset is about the mid-20’s.
+From children to senior citizens, folks of any age can become depressed, but the average age of the first onset is about the mid-’20s.

 What Are the Symptoms of Depression?

 The two most definitive signs of depression are: